 Satyricon marks Fellini’s first film not told through the point of view of a protagonist who remakes the world via a strong inner life.
 Instead, the fantastic, mysterious, disorienting world of Satyricon simply exists onto itself, and without conventional narrative justification—its outlandish and destabilizing fiction communicates particular symbols and emotions, yes, but also proves the limitless and extra-rational power of the artistic imagination, and the limitless and extra-rational power of the cinema to realize it.
 Thus Satyricon is less a film about endings—of epochs, of principles, of innocence—than beginnings.
 It is the rare film that challenges the viewer to reflect on this world even as it simultaneously inspires him to dream of another; it is the rare film that laughs at the absurdity and terror of existence even as it raises that existence to the grand heights of exuberance upon which all great art makes its name.

-Satyricon played August 11 and 12 at the Museum of the Moving Image as part of the series See It Big, co-presented by Reverse Shot.
+Satyricon played August 11 and 12, 2012, and November 20 and 21, 2021, at the Museum of the Moving Image as part of the series See It Big, co-presented by Reverse Shot.